solomonagyamfi-ai/solomonagyamfi-ai.github.io/projects/employee-workforce-analytics/README.md

 An end-to-end workforce analytics project developed as part of the Data Analytics Upskill Programme by Generation Ghana.

-The project analyses employee demographics, education, employment status, salary and performance data to identify workforce patterns and generate actionable HR insights.
+The project analyses employee demographics, education, employment status, salary and performance data to identify workforce patterns and generate actionable Management insights.

 ---